ignite/cli/docs/docs/network/01-introduction.md

 ```

 The output of this command will show a command that a validator would use to
-launch their node, for example “exampled --home ~/.example”.
+launch their node, for example `exampled --home ~/.example`.
 After enough
 validators launch their nodes, a blockchain will be live.

 ---